Primordial black holes and smooth coarse-graining in excursion set theory: Coloured noise effects on mass function

 An immediate observation is that, due to the more correlated nature of the noises, the stochastic trajectory is smoother for $\widetilde{\mathrm{W}} (z) = \exp \, (- z^{2} / 2)$ than for $\widetilde{\mathrm{W}} (z) = \Theta (1 - z)$, with respect to the change of the coarse-graining scale.
 In particular, in the left panel, the contribution from the uncoloured noise is prominent during $\widetilde{\tau} \lesssim \widetilde{k}_{\star}$, after which that from the coloured noise pulls the trajectories back towards $\delta (\tau) = 0$.
 The former behaviour originates from the window function, while the latter from the localised feature of the power spectrum.
 Those are consistent with Figure~\ref{fig:ncov_varH}.
 In other words, when the Fourier-space Heaviside window function is used, the dominant driving force that enables $\delta (\tau)$ to pierce the threshold is the uncoloured noise, though there are both uncoloured and coloured contributions.
 Under the Gaussian window function, on the other hand, the coloured noises are prevailing throughout the stochastic process, \textit{i.e.}~on all coarse-graining scales.

-The consistency of our numerical simulations with the analytical formula (\ref{eq:gen_I1d}) has been confirmed by averaging $N = 10^{5}$ stochastic realisations at each time (on each coarse-graining scale), giving rise to the variance of $\delta (\tau)$, similar to Figure~\ref{fig:noisecov_repr}.
+The consistency of our numerical simulations with the analytical formula (\ref{eq:gen_I1d}) has been confirmed by averaging $N = 10^{5}$ stochastic realisations at each time (on each coarse-graining scale), giving rise to the variance of $\delta (\tau)$, also shown in Figure~\ref{fig:rw_hfil_traj} by the thick curves.
 With those stochastic realisations, the relevant probabilities and their derivatives, the latter of which are related to the mass function of PBHs, are now ready to be extracted.